-Landslides are a common natural hazard in both the Himalayan region and the Western Ghats, but the causes of landslides in these two regions are different.
+Landslides in the Himalayan region and the Western Ghats have distinct causes due to their unique geographical and climatic conditions.
+Here, we differentiate the causes of landslides in these two regions:

 - Tectonic activity: The Himalayas are formed by the ongoing collision between the Indian and Eurasian tectonic plates, causing frequent earthquakes and landslides.